Ang Mo Kio FSC

 Collaborative Community Squad

-Ang Mo Kio FSC holds regular networking sessions with community stakeholders and partners to increase collaboration, and enhance communication with one another, so as to serve and build a strong social safety net for the community.
+Ang Mo Kio FSC holds regular networking sessions with community stakeholders and partners to increase collaboration and communication to better serve and build a strong social safety net for the community.

 Achieving Kids is a preventive and developmental programme for children, aged seven to 12 years old, living in vulnerable circumstances within the Ang Mo Kio community.
 It is delivered through a child-centric community work model that provides monitoring, outreach and programme (academic, literacy and socio-emotional) for children and their families.
 It aims to:

 - Support the cognitive development of children living in low-income households

 - Build social development capacities of children living in low-income households through socio-emotional learning